Paptop/TunnelProxy/README.md

   It will create bridge with the default network device and configure routing.

-  It will automatically run the c++ program which will print the incoming packets
+  It will automatically run the c++ program which will print the incoming packets *first parameter is your default network device, see the step 2

 ```
 ./configure.sh enp4s0 11.11.11.11 1080